MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Dataset

-\textbf{Medical Information Mart for Intensive Care (MIMIC) IV}: We use data derived from the Medical Information Mart for Intensive Care (MIMIC) IV, a large, publicly available database containing de-identified electronic health records of patients admitted to intensive care units.
+\paragraph{Medical Information Mart for Intensive Care} We use data derived from the Medical Information Mart for Intensive Care IV (MIMIC-IV), a large, publicly available database containing de-identified electronic health records of patients admitted to intensive care units.
 MIMIC comprises detailed clinical information, including demographics, vital signs, laboratory measurements, medications, procedures, and outcomes, recorded at high temporal resolution throughout each hospital stay.
-Following the established pre-processing pipeline \cite{gupta2022extensive}, we collected the first 12 hours of patient data after their admission to the ICU when predicting mortality risk in the next 24 hours, and the last 12 hours of patient data before their discharge to predict the occurrence of heart failure in the next 30 days.
-The dataset contains 90257 samples for the mortality prediction task and 90174 for the heart failure prediction task, and the features used for each task are given in the following Table~\ref{tab:8}, ~\ref{tab:9}.
+Following the established pre-processing pipeline \cite{gupta2022extensive}, we collected the first 12 hours of patient data after their admission to the ICU when predicting mortality risk in the next 24 hours, and the last 12 hours of patient data before their discharge to predict the occurrence of heart failure in the next 30 days, and readmission in the next 30 days.
+Features used for each task are given in the following Table~\ref{tab:mimic_admission}, ~\ref{tab:mimic_discharge}.

+MIMIC-IV is a publicly available database sourced from the electronic health records of the Beth Israel Deaconess Medical Center.

-\textbf{Health and Retirement Study}: The Health and Retirement Study (HRS) is a nationally representative longitudinal survey of adults aged 50 years and older in the United States.
+\paragraph{Health and Retirement Study} The Health and Retirement Study (HRS) is a nationally representative longitudinal survey of adults aged 50 years and older in the United States.
 HRS collects rich information on respondents’ demographics, socioeconomic status, physical and mental health, health behaviors, and healthcare utilization, with follow-up interviews conducted every 2 years.
 Its longitudinal design enables the study of aging-related trajectories and long-term health outcomes, while its standardized survey instruments and broad population coverage make it a widely used resource in social science and health research.
-In this study, we use the RAND HRS Longitudinal File 2022, which contains public information from the HRS Core and Exit interview \cite{hrs_dataset}.
 The HRS (Health and Retirement Study) is sponsored by the National Institute on Aging (grant number NIA U01AG009740) and is conducted by the University of Michigan.
-We followed previous studies to process the data to predict the 10-year mortality risk for study participants \cite{puterman2020predicting}.
-The dataset contains 8899 samples, and the features being used are given in the following Table~\ref{tab:10}.
+We followed previous studies to process the data to predict the 10-year mortality risk and cognitive impairment risk for study participants \cite{puterman2020predicting}.
+Features being used are given in the following Table~\ref{tab:hrs}.